 Once we saw everything there was to be seen, we continued our road trip through Transylvania and drove all the way to Oradea, where we spent one-week taking advantage of all the pretty places.
 However, your one week in Romania road trip finishes here and you can either choose to go back to Bucharest or fly from Sibiu.

 Read all about Oradea in my Oradea tourist attractions article

-Other places to be included in the road trip through Transylvania:
+Other places to be included on your Romania road trip

 - Saschiz – with its fortified church

 - Fagaras – with the imposing fortress where I need to get back someday because when I went some many times ago I was feeling really sick and did not get the chance to admire it